Skip to Content, Navigation, or Footer.

 1-25-26 Snow day II (Kenny Chen)-1.jpg

 While Trump initially said Good’s “disrespectful” attitude may have played a role in the shooting, he has since pivoted to calling it a “tragedy.”
 This shift comes after finding out that Good’s father has been described as a “tremendous Trump fan.”
-When government officials are telling people what to see — and our president is seemingly changing his stance on the value of a person's life based upon the political beliefs of the surviving family — we have a big problem.
+When government officials are telling people what to see — and our president is seemingly changing his stance on the value of a person’s life based on the political beliefs of surviving family members — we have a big problem.

 MIA VESELY is a College senior studying philosophy, politics, and economics from Phoenix.
 Her email is mvesely@sas.upenn.edu.